-For the most part, dental implants provide a wonderful opportunity for those with missing or damaged teeth.
+Dental implants provide a wonderful replacement for those with missing or damaged teeth.
 Because they integrate into the body's bone structure, they offer a sturdy and natural feeling replacement without affecting any adjacent teeth.
 This makes them an ideal solution to long-term tooth replacement and an improvement in the look, feel, and functionality of one's teeth overall.
-Unfortunately, there are a few problems with dental implants that could potentially limit or disable their success altogether.
+Like any procedure, there are a few problems with dental implants that could potentially limit or disable their success altogether.
 While a majority of cases are successful, there are some concerns pertaining to one's oral health that could lead to complications.

 Dental Implants & Oral Health:

-Implants generally require a healthy and well-maintained mouth in order to work properly.
+Implants require a healthy and well-maintained mouth in order to work properly.
+Diseases that case the loss of teeth: Decay, Gum Disease and Bite problems also cause the loss of implants.
 The better your teeth are taken care of, the better chance for success your implants will have.
 Sufficient jawbone density is essential in order to ensure a stably placed implant.

 Regular oral hygiene is also necessary to ensure its longevity.
 Brushing and flossing consistently is important, but so is avoiding certain substances that may lead to problems.
 Tobacco use is especially harmful to implants and greatly increases the chance of infection.